 The walls of Richmond Castle are some of the oldest outside London, dating back to 1071.

-The Gilling Viking Sword, dating back to the 9th Century, was found by a nine year old boy playing in a stream near Richmond in 1976.
-The sword is now on display at the York Castle museum– the boy’s reward…..a Blue Peter badge…
+The 9th Century Gilling Viking Sword was found by a nine year old boy playing in a stream near Richmond in 1976.
+This sword is on display at the York Castle Museum.
+As a reward, the boy got a Blue Peter badge.

-Richmond is one of the first towns in the world to have its own streetlighting, after one of Europe’s first gas works was founded here in the 1820s.
+Richmond is one of the first towns to have street lights thanks to Europe’s first gas works which was founded in the 1820’s.

 Lewis Carroll, who wrote “Alice in Wonderland”, attended Richmond Grammar School.